expressjs/expressjs.com/4x/en/api/req-accepts.md

-Check if the specified content types are acceptable, based on the request's `Accept` HTTP header field.
+Checks if the specified content types are acceptable, based on the request's `Accept` HTTP header field.
 The method returns the best match, or if none of the specified content types is acceptable, returns `undefined` (in which case, the application should respond with `406 "Not Acceptable"`).